CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/04_WebMapping1.md

 6. downloaded a text editor like [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/)
 7. created three empty files titled `index.html`, `style.css`, and `map.js` with your text editor and added them to your repository:
 `git add index.html style.css map.js`
-- commited and pushed your changes:
+8. commited and pushed your changes:
+      - in Git Bash or Terminal type:
-`git commit -m 'initial import'`
+          1. `git commit -m 'initial import'` and then
-`git push`
+          2. `git push`
-- viewed the result on your github page (the url should be `yourgithubusername.github.io/webmap_1` but you can also find this in the settings of the repository you created on github)
+9. viewed the result on your github page (the url should be `yourgithubusername.github.io/webmap_1` but you can also find this in the settings of the repository you created on github)

 ## A web page